 Points: To encourage people to play, points are awarded as follows: 2 points for playing a match 1 point for each game won and 3 points for winning the match.
 If you play all of your matches you will be awarded an additional 2 bonus points.

-Promotion/Demotion: In general, when an update to the league is made the 2 players with the most points will be automatically promoted, the 2 with the fewest will be demoted and 2 (assuming a division of 6) will stay.
+Promotion/Demotion: In general, when an update to the league is made the 2 players with the most points will be automatically promoted, the 2 with the fewest will be demoted and 1 or 2 will stay.
 Some adjustment to these guidelines are almost always necessary as people join, re-join or withdraw.
 The consequence of adding more players to the higher divisions than withdraw means that the majority of players below them will be pushed down the league.
 However, a player’s position relative to their opponents should be maintained.
 Players who find themselves too high or too low on entering the league may be moved by more than one division, at the discretion of the organiser.
 Fortunately, this is not often necessary and although it can take a while to work your way up the league you hopefully have the pleasure of meeting many new players on the way…

 Cancellations/Injuries/Walkovers: If a match can’t be arranged or is cancelled for any reason you may feel justifiably frustrated.
 However, the organiser would like to remind players that the Box Leagues are intended as a medium for friendly competition.
 Claiming a walkover, for any reason is potentially controversial, so has not been facilitated.
+Those players who are lucky enough to remain injury free and who play most of their games early in the round are more likely to move up the leagues.

 Arranging Games: Players organise their own games.
 Players often find that booking a court then sending an email to all of the players in their division, using the BoxLeague facility (https://boxleague.net/Email.aspx), is one of the best ways to arrange games.
 If there are no takers then the court date & time can be changed and another email sent.
 The ‘WhatsApp’ app uses phone numbers instead of email & is another popular way of contacting players.
 Arranging doubles matches will require players to be particularly pro-active.
 Please always remember to cancel courts, if your plans or the weather change.